Spielfuchx/Schwarzmarkt/Schwarzmarkt/README.md

  -
  - Extract it

- - Paste esx_Schwarzmarkt in resouce
+ - Paste Schwarzmarkt in resouce

  - Add ```start Schwarzmarkt``` to your server.cfg